-organizationorganisation a particular establishment has "a" productive character it is consequently a permanent establishment to which profits can properly be attributed for the purpose of tax in a particular territory. [para.
-3]

-- 4. The term ""place of business" covers any premises, facilities or installations used for carrying on the business of the enterprise whether or not they are used exclusively for that purpose.
+- $3{\nu}$ It could perhaps be argued that in the general definition some mention should also be made of the other characteristic of a permanent establishment to which some importance has sometimes been attached in the past, namely that the establishment must have a productive character-i.e., contribute to the profits of the enterprise.
+In the present definition this course has not been taken.
+Within the framework of a well-run business organisation it is surely axiomatic to assume that each part contributes to the productivity of the whole.
+It does not, of course, follow in every case that because in the wider context of the whole organisation a particular establishment has "a productive character" it is consequently a permanent establishment to which profits can properly be attributed for the purpose of tax in a particular territory. - 4.
+The term "place of business" covers any premises, facilities or installations used for carrying on the business of the enterprise whether or not they are used exclusively for that purpose.
 A place of business may also exist where no premises are available or required for carrying on the business of the enterprise and it simply has a certain amount of space at its disposal.
 It is immaterial whether the premises, facilities or installations are owned or rented by or are otherwise at the disposal of the enterprise.
-A place of business may thus be constituted by a pitch in a market place, or by a certain permanently used area in a Customscustoms depot (e.g., for the storage of dutiable goods).
+A place of business may thus be constituted by a pitch in a market place, or by a certain permanently used area in a customs depot (e.g., for the storage of dutiable goods).
 Again the place of business may be situated in the business facilities of another enterprise.
-This may be the case, for instance, where the foreign enterprise has at its constant disposal certain premises or a part thereof owned by the other enterprise."
+This may be the case, for instance, where the foreign enterprise has at its constant disposal certain premises or a part thereof owned by the other enterprise.